 Pathologic findings in patients with chronic asthma include bronchial wall thickening due to inflammation and edema, bronchial narrowing or obstruction, and the presence of mucus plugs that at times may be large and thick.
 This airway narrowing leads to alveolar hyperinflation and, in a subset of patients, may lead to the formation of bullae, the potential for bullae rupture, and the development of pneumothoraces (Figures 10-1 and 10-2).

-Inflammation in the airways of asthmatic patients leading to airway hyperresponsiveness ...
+Inflammation in the airways of asthmatic patients leading to airway hyperresponsiveness and symptoms. ...